cran/colorscience/README.md

 ## WARNING

-This package will someday be removed.
+This package is deprecated and will someday be removed.
 I have long thought that it is too big and has some unimportant functions, so I have been copying the important parts to these packages: